sinievanderben/DDG/readme.md

 The collection of files are:
 - main.py : runs it all, rules it all
-- helperfunctions.py: some messy functions which I wanted to separate
+- helperfunctions.py: some messy functions which I wanted to separate but did not take enough space for own files.
+Contains function to split the dataset and to show the reslts
 - cleanupfeatures.py: file that contains the functions to clean up the features and perform feature selection.
-- results.py: all the metrics will roll out of this file
 - bonus.py:

 Hyperparameter tuning and extensive feature search is not done in the Python files.
 These files only use the results of these processes.
 Tuning took a lot of time and will not be repeated for the sake of time of execution and the extensive feature search is clearly explained in the Jupyter Notebook and I am happy to explain it during the demo.